-The candidate experience is a critical element in the success of your company.
-You should go above and beyond to make them feel valued, respected, and appreciated for their time, especially if you're conducting virtual video interviews which might be a new experience for many.
+As we've covered, the candidate experience is a critical element in the success of your company.
+You should go above and beyond to make candidates feel valued, respected, and appreciated for their time, especially if you're conducting virtual video interviews which might be a new experience for many.

-When they leave your interview feeling engaged with what you have to offer and confident that it’s worth investing their energy into, not only will they be more likely to accept an offer but could also recommend others who might be valuable assets down the line.
+When candidates leave your interview feeling engaged with what you have to offer and confident that the role is worth investing their energy into, not only will they be more likely to accept an offer, but they could also recommend others who might be valuable assets down the line.

-If you want to attract better talent and ensure they remain happy once they’ve been hired, it is critical that the candidate experience be a positive one.
-This begins with transparency when communicating what candidates can expect during the interview process, as well as being genuine in how questions are asked.
+If you want to attract better talent and ensure they remain happy once they’ve been hired, it's critical that the candidate experience be a positive one.
+This begins with transparency in the hiring process when communicating what candidates can expect during the interview process, as well as being genuine in how questions are asked.
 In addition, providing constructive feedback after an interview will help ensure that candidates leave feeling valued and eager for another opportunity.